-Religious Studies Sociology Spanish and Latin American Studies Women's Studies and Gender Studies c.
-General Curriculum Requirements d.
+Political Science Psychology Religious Studies Sociology Spanish and Latin American Studies d.
 Grade Point Average Required for Honours

 The specific requirements for Honours in a particular discipline are described in section four.
 Individual departments may, with senate approval, require a specific level of performance in courses applied toward Honours.